Effects Architecture¶

 - EffectPulse:

-period * cyclesseconds - EffectColorloop: Runs indefinitely
+period * cyclesseconds - EffectColorloop: Runs indefinitely at calculated FPS

 Conductor restores devices to pre-effect state: